glasser/vote.davidglasser.net/content/post/201611-candidates.md

 Berkeley.
 That's going to be Deborah Matthews for City Council, and Ben Gould and Laurie Capitelli for Mayor.

-At least I can tell young me that I'm supporting the CALI slate for Rent Board?
+At least I can tell young me that I'm supporting the CALI slate for Rent Board and Prop AA (owner move-in restrictions)?